-The PS5 is here, and although it's an impressive console, it's not free of issues.
+The Sony PlayStation 5 is here, and although it's an impressive console, it's not free of issues.
 No matter if you're troubleshooting a problem or getting your console ready for sale, our guide on how to reset a PS5 will show you how to restore the console to its factory default settings.

-- Navigate to the Settings menu (cog icon)
+Step 1: Navigate to the Settings menu (gear icon).

 Resetting your PS5 to its factory defaults is simple enough, but there are a few reset options that the console doesn't explain.
 We've detailed the three reset options below, along with an in-depth look at how to find them.